ToucanToco/weaverbird/docs/_docs/user-interface/rename.md

 <img src="../../img/docs/user-interface/rename_step_form.jpg" width="350" />

-- `Old name`: the original column name

-- `New name`: the new column name
+- `Columns to rename`: you can specify one or more columns to rename, with their corresponding new column name

 #### Example